apprenticeharper/DeDRM_tools/ReadMe_First.txt

 The original topaz DRM removal script was by CMBDTC The original topaz format conversion scripts were by some_updates, clarknova and Bart Simpson The Scuolabooks tool is by Hex

-The calibre plugin conversions were originally by DiapDealer The DeDRM AppleScript application was by Apprentice Alf The DeDRM python GUI was by some_updates
+The calibre plugin conversions were originally by DiapDealer

+The DeDRM plugin is by Apprentice Alf
+The DeDRM AppleScript application is by Apprentice Alf The DeDRM python GUI is by some_updates and Apprentice Alf

-Many fixes, updates and enhancements to the scripts and applicatons have been by Apprentice Alf, some_updates and DiapDealer.
+Many fixes, updates and enhancements to the scripts and applicatons have been by Apprentice Alf, some_updates and DiapDealer and others.

 Calibre Users (Mac OS X, Windows, and Linux)
 --------------------------------------------
-If you are a calibre user, the quickest and easiest way, especially on Windows, to remove DRM from your ebooks is to install the relevant plugins from the Calibre_Plugins folder, following the instructions and configuration directions provided in each plugin's ReadMe file.
+If you are a calibre user, the quickest and easiest way, especially on Windows, to remove DRM from your ebooks is to install the DeDRM plugin from the DeDRM_plugin folder, following the instructions and configuration directions provided in the ReadMe and the help links.

 Once installed and configured, you can simply add a DRM book to calibre and the DeDRMed version will be imported into the calibre database.
 Note that DRM removal ONLY occurs on import.
 If you have already imported DRM books you'll need to remove them from calibre and re-import them.

 These plugins work for Windows, Mac OS X and Linux.
-For ebooks from Kindle 4 PC and Adobe Digital Editions, Linux users should read the section at the end of this ReadMe.
+For ebooks from Kindle 4 PC and Adobe Digital Editions, Linux users should read the section at the end the DeDRM_plugin_ReadMe.txt file.

 DeDRM application for Mac OS X users: (Mac OS X 10.4 and above)
 ----------------------------------------------------------------------
 This application combines all the tools into one easy-to-use tool for Mac OS X users.

-Drag the "DeDRM 5.6.2.app" application from the DeDRM_Applications/Macintosh folder to your Desktop (or your Applications Folder, or anywhere else you find convenient).
+Drag the "DeDRM 6.0.0.app" application from the DeDRM_Application_Macintosh folder to your Desktop (or your Applications Folder, or anywhere else you find convenient).
 Double-click on the application to run it and it will guide you through collecting the data it needs to remove the DRM from any of the kinds of DRMed ebook listed in the first section of this ReadMe.

 To use the DeDRM application, simply drag ebooks, or folders containing ebooks, onto the DeDRM application and it will remove the DRM of the kinds listed above.

-For more detailed instructions, see the "DeDRM ReadMe.rtf" file in the DeDRM_Applications/Macintosh folder, including details of the extra step that Mac OS X 10.4 users need to take to use the application.
+For more detailed instructions, see the "DeDRM ReadMe.rtf" file in the DeDRM_Application_Macintosh folder, including details of the extra step that Mac OS X 10.4 users need to take to use the application.

 DeDRM application for Windows users: (Windows XP through Windows 8)